nesmon/Maimai-Score/README.md

 5. Use Kurami for run the command to push default value in firebase using 'npm run kurami load:default:data'
 6. Run `npm run dev` to start local server

+## TODO
+- Add a feature to request a new chart
+- Edit admin part for beter design when adding new chart

 ## Libraries
 - [React](https://reactjs.org/)
 - [Vite](https://vitejs.dev/)